microsoft/workshop-library/full/leveraging-vscode-source-control-for-git-and-github/README.md

 ## Goals

 In this workshop, you will learn how to leverage VS Code source control tab to perform all tasks that can be done using git commands.
-Congratulations to those who hates memorising commands ):.

 | **Goal**                                          | **Description**                                                                                                       |
 | ------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |